outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Mediation of caspase-independent cell death, Enhancement of caspase-3 and -7 activities, Inhibition of inflammatory cytokine caspase-1 activation and the caspase-1/IL-1 inflammatory signaling axis
 			- Cell cycle arrest at G1 phase and induction of G1 and -G2/M phase cell cycle arrest
 			- Modulation of the miR-203/Bcl-w apoptotic axis
-			- Inhibition of colony formation, cell migration, and decrease of the secretion of the proinflammatory cytokines (IL-1α, IL-6, TNF-α, IL-1β)
 			- Upregulation of LncRNA CASC2 and RARβ and RARγ expressions
 			- Downregulation of the expression of Bcl-xL and cyclin-D1 proteins
 			- Inhibition of Bcl-2 gene, MMP-1/2/9/13, uPA, Ras, PARP, Rad51, survivin, STAT3, VEGF and HIF-1α expression